pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 [SQLAlchemy](https://www.sqlalchemy.org/) is a popular ORM framework for Python.
 To get all dependencies in your application, you can use the `pip install SQLAlchemy==1.4.44` command.
 It is recommended to use SQLAlchemy 1.4.44 or later versions.

-For an example of using SQLAlchemy to build a TiDB application, see [Build a simple CRUD app with TiDB and SQLAlchemy](/develop/dev-guide-sample-application-python-sqlalchemy.md#step-2-get-the-code).
+For an example of using SQLAlchemy to build a TiDB application, see [Connect to TiDB with SQLAlchemy](/develop/dev-guide-sample-application-python-sqlalchemy.md).

 </div>
 <div label="peewee">